-While the romance and cast are excellent, this Chinese tv show’s main draw is unique world-building.
+While the romance and cast are excellent, this Chinese TV show’s main draw is unique world-building.
 Two cities serve as a commentary on the battle of the sexes.
 Xuanwu town is ruled by men, where females are to help men.
-In Huayuan city, women are in charge.
+In Huayuan City, women are in charge.
 It’s uncomfortable to watch when either side is put down for their gender, especially when it’s characters we like.
 This is thought-provoking and adds to the uniqueness of the drama.

 25/30.
 The Brightest Star in the Sky

-The music industry is ruthless, especially in east Asia.
-Trainees give everything they got to be considered for debut, let alone making it.
+The music industry is ruthless, especially in East Asia.
+Trainees give everything they have to be considered for debut, let alone making it.
 In this drama, Yang Zhenzhen (played by Janice Wu) is an aspiring musician who becomes the manager of C-pop star Zheng Boxu (played by Huang Zitao).
 Through their partnership, both strive to make their dreams come true in the brutal business of the music industry through their passion for music.